 Dixie Shootout Region Points Format

-Must compete at 5 of the 6 tracks; Huntsville, Metro Atlanta, North Georgia, North Carolina, Music City and New Smyrna.
+Must compete at 5 of the 6 tracks; Huntsville, Space Coast, North Georgia, North Carolina, Music City and New Smyrna.
 The points will be calculated using the best 5 finishes.
 Must compete in a minimum of 5 races in the Dixie Shootout Region and a minimum of 5 total races in the same division to be eligible for Dixie Shootout Regional points.
 No Regional Point Structure for Red and Blue Rookies.

 All competitive classes will run a max of 12 cars in A main.
 In the event a class has 13 or more cars, lower mains will be run, with a max of 11 cars in the lowest main and 10 cars in the A main.